 Researchers also noted that the CPAP machine and in particular a humidifier might serve as a source of bacteria that could result in pneumonia.
 They noted, “for patients receiving CPAP therapy, every effort should be made to minimize the risk of pneumonia, such as enhanced cleaning of CPAP tubing and humidifier, and vigilance if recurrent pneumonia is noted among CPAP users.”

-If you want to learn whether oral appliance therapy is right for you, please call 402-493-4175 to schedule an appointment at the Advanced Dental Sleep Treatment Center in Omaha.
+If you want to learn whether oral appliance therapy is right for you and say goodbye to CPAP for good, please call (402) 493-4175 to schedule an appointment at the Advanced Dental Sleep Treatment Center in Omaha.